Creating Compound Indexes for Multi-Field Filtering

 Pass exact match values for leading index fields and range bounds for trailing fields.
 Parameter alignment with the createIndex() array order is mandatory to prevent DataError.

-const filteredTasks = await queryCompoundIndex('active', 3);
+const filteredTasks = await queryCompoundIndex(db, 'active', 3);

 console.log(`Retrieved ${filteredTasks.length} matching records`);

-Validation & Production Safeguards
+Verification & Production Safeguards

 Before deploying to production, validate query performance and memory safety: